Lorydima/PyCalcPro/README.md

 ```

 **About assets:**
-Assets (icons and data files) are stored inside so the application can find them when run from source or packaged.
+Assets (`.json` and `.ico`) are stored inside so the application can find them when run from source or packaged.

 **About the docs/ folder:**
-The `docs/` folder contains files used for the project website and documentation pages.
+The `docs/` folder contains files used for source code of the website.
 It is **not required to run the application** locally.

 # 🌐PyCalc Pro Webiste